JoseBarron12/Stack-Project/README.md

 The program has undergone testing to ensure the correct functionality of the stack operations.
 Various test cases cover scenarios, including stack operations on an empty stack and a stack with multiple elements.

-1. Empty Check
-   - Verifies whether the stack correctly reports as empty.

-2. Size
-   - Validates the accurate calculation of the stack size.

-3. Top
+### Test Run 1: Stack<int>

+- Input: See `stack.in`
+- Output: See `stack.out`
-   - Retrieves and displays the top element of the stack.
+- **Outcome:** The test run demonstrates operations such as push, pop, and checking the size and top element of the stack.
+It verifies the proper functioning of the Stack class with integer elements.

-4. Push
-   - Adds elements to the stack and checks for the correct size.

-5. Pop
-   - Removes elements from the stack and verifies the updated size.
+### Test Run 2: Stack<Rational>

+- Input: See `stack.in`
+- Output: See `stack.out`
+- **Outcome:** The test run involves stack operations on a stack of rational numbers.
+It validates the correct handling of arithmetic operations and the proper functioning of the Stack class with user-defined Rational elements.

 ## Code Organization

 All the code for this project is organized into the following files:

 - `stack.h` (Implemented by Jose Barron): Header file defining the Stack class and its members.
-- `main.cc`: Main program file where the stack operations are tested.
+- `main.cc` (Given by Instructor): Main program file where the stack operations are tested.
-- `rational.h` and `rational.cc`: Files related to a rational number class, with `rational.h` being implemented.
+- `rational.h` and `rational.cc` (Given by Instructor): Files related to a rational number class, with `rational.h` being implemented.
 - `stack.in`: Input file for testing the stack program.
 - `stack.out`: Output file for storing the results of the test runs.